 This is the biggest single quality breakthrough you can make.
 You can buy ground coffee but by the time you get around to brewing it, most of the subtle qualities that make coffee wonderful will be long gone.

 A decent burr grinder is what you need, they grind the beans to a consistent particle size, a blade grinder smashes the beans into any number of large and small parts - producing uneven coffee extraction.

-Then get the right grind size for your preferred method.
+Next stop, the right grind size for your preferred method of brewing.

 Buy fresh roasted beans